JacquelynGarcia/RecipeAnalysis/README.md

 ---

 ## **Overview**
-This data science project investigates the relationship between the caloric content of recipes and their ratings on Food.com.
-Our analysis aims to understand whether recipes with higher calorie counts are rated differently than those with lower calorie counts.
-We also build and evaluate predictive models to forecast average ratings based on recipe attributes.
+This data science project, conducted at UCSD, is aimed at understanding the relationship between calories and ratings.
+My analysis aims to understand whether recipes with higher calorie counts are rated differently than those with lower calorie counts.
+I leveraged predictive models to forecast average ratings based on recipe attributes.

 ---